 Fish in a bowl!

 You’re already aware of my undying devotion to Tilapia, and of my obsession with Mexican food.
-This is by no means a traditional Mexican dish, but rather a Tex-Mex take on a deconstructed Fish Taco.
-You’ll notice that there are no tortillas involved, but fear not!
+This is by no means a traditional Mexican dish, but rather my take on a deconstructed Fish Taco.
+You’ll notice in this Mexican tilapia recipe that there are no tortillas involved, but fear not!
 The Mexican Rice makes a lovely substitute.

 Lot’s of craziness going on here, guys.